sarahrmclaughlin/helpful_code/git_commands.md

 #### If you want to add packages you just installed to the requirements.txt (or create this file).
 - ```pip freeze > requirements.txt```

+#### If you accidentally forget to add your virtual env to your .ignore file
+- When adding packages automatically (above^), the virtual environment files will also be added.
+  - This results in a large amount of files and you may not be able to push your changes to Git.
+  - Remove them by:
+    ```git rm -r -rm --cached venv/```